cangorur/human_robot_collaboration/README.md

 This project provides flexibility in selecting different human and robot models for the interaction scenario.
 The configuration is done under `code/configs/scenario_config.json`.
 For now, in a repeated interaction mode (Evaluation mode), since we use only one package the package pool and the package configurations are not affective.
 Most important features to update are, `human`, `robot`, `operation_modes` and `evaluation_models`.
-- `human` allows to select one particular human model to run, when `useEvaluator` is NOT activated.
+- `human`: allows to select one particular human model to run, when `useEvaluator` is NOT activated.
 For each human type we created one model (for the latest versions please see `/code/models/human_models/Evaluate`).
 The type consists of three characteristics. `expertise` can be `beginner, expert` (leave empty for `distracted` type), `mood` can be `tired, nontired, distracted`, `collaborativeness` can be `collaborative, noncollaborative`.
-- `robot` similar to the human, this allows to select one particular robot model to run, when `useEvaluator`, `useCMAB` and `useBPR` are all deactive!.
+- `robot`: similar to the human, this allows to select one particular robot model to run, when `useEvaluator`, `useCMAB` and `useBPR` are all deactive!.
 Please refer to `/code/models/robot_models/Evaluate` for possible robot policies.
 To run one of them, simply put its name to `AItype` variable (*without the .pomdx file extension*) and leave the rest empty under the config file.
 Under TaskManager.cpp, these strings are simply added to create one robot type string.
 So, make sure you levae the rest empty.
 - `operation_modes` is to define if the scenario run is for training (data collection), a run with some policy selectors and to use dynamic transitions on human models for better performance test of the policy selector.
 - `useEvaluator`: if this is active, then the `TaskManager.cpp` calls the `policy_evaluator` node to retrieve one human and one robot model to interact several times (defined under `interactionNumber`).
 The purpose is to run every single human model with robot models to collect performance information (which policy is the best for which human) and to collect human observation data for type estimation algorithms of the robot.
 The models to be tested under this mode are provided under `evaluation_models` for human and the robot (currently all existing models are put there).
 - `useCMAB` and `useBPR`: These are two implemented policy selection algorithms (Contextual Multi-Arm Bandit and Bayesian Policy Reuse) to select the best policy for a robot interacting with a certain (unknown) human type.
 This is for the real time test run of the robot and the algorithms use the trained models after `useEvaluator` mode.
 The model file locations are given under `trainingSetForPolicySelect`.
 - For the student version of the code, `useCMAB` and `useBPR` modes are not implemented to promote students to develop their own policy generation (RL) / policy selection approaches.
 These may be replaced by the students' own solutions.
-Please note that `useCMAB` in the original version is not stable; however, `useBPR` works fine.
-But it is not a RL algorithm.
 - *The procedure for Training Model creation*: After the evaluation mode has terminated (all combinations are tested), please ctrl+c (terminate) the ros window and you should see a `.bag` file created under the `Results` folder.
 This bag file holds the recorded task status topic: `/task_manager/task_status`.
 Examine the `README` file under the results folder for further possible analysis.
   - First step should be to convert bag to a csv file. run
 ```